-- Slow heart rate (also known as bradyarrhythmia) when you start taking ZEPOSIA.
-ZEPOSIA may cause your heart rate to temporarily slow down, especially during the first 8 days that you take ZEPOSIA.
+Slow heart rate (also known as bradyarrhythmia) when you start taking ZEPOSIA.

+ZEPOSIA may cause your heart rate to temporarily slow down, especially during the first 8 days.
 You will have a test to check the electrical activity of your heart called an electrocardiogram (ECG) before you take your first dose of ZEPOSIA.

-- Call your healthcare provider if you experience the following symptoms of slow heart rate:
+Call your healthcare provider if you experience the following symptoms of slow heart rate:

-- o dizziness
+- dizziness

 - lightheadedness

 - feeling like your heart is beating slowly or skipping beats

-- ° shortness of breath
+- shortness of breath

-- confusion
+- o confusion

-- chest pain
+- o chest pain

 - tiredness